toerob/vscode-tads3tools/README.md

 ## Disclaimer
 This is a work in progress and is considered at the moment an early alpha.
 It has probably a ton of bugs left to fix.
 Use at your own risk.
-The aim is to provide the most robust language server out there.
-But this will require thorough testing.
+The aim is to provide a robust language server available to several text editors beginning with vscode.

+## Bug reports

+Please add an issue if you encounter any bugs or proposals.
+This is a project I hope there will be a lot of collaboration on.

 ## License